In this guide

 A few dollars from a fortnightly pension payment is not only a welcome source of extra income but also makes you eligible for a Pensioner Concession Card.
 These cards give you access to valuable discounts and concessions, including cheaper medicines under the Pharmaceutical Benefits Scheme (PBS) and potential savings on public transport, power bills, council rates and more.

-5. Add an annuity to the mix
+4. Add lifetime income to the mix

-6. Start using a bucket strategy
+5. Start using a bucket strategy

 Once you retire and begin drawing income from your super, you need to balance competing requirements.
-You need both capital growth to ensure your savings last the distance and access to liquid assets for regular withdrawals.
+You need both capital growth to ensure your savings last the distance, and access to liquid assets for regular withdrawals.

 Your short-term bucket contains liquid investments (such as cash and term deposits) for regular pension payments, while the medium-term bucket aims for some capital growth to top up the short-term bucket.

-The long-term bucket is invested to create long-term capital growth and reduce the risk your retirement savings will run out.
+The long-term bucket is invested to create long-term capital growth and reduce the risk that your retirement savings will run out.

-7. Take on some part-time work
+6. Take on some part-time work

 Deciding to retire no longer means you never want to work again.
 Many people take some time off before deciding to return to the workforce in a different way – or even in a different industry.